rasmusab/officialcocktails/officialcocktails.com/content/cocktails/casino.md

 - Don't forget the garnish: The final touch to any casino drink is the garnish.
 Whether it's a slice of citrus, a sprig of herbs, or a decorative cocktail pick, a garnish adds visual appeal and can enhance the flavors of your drink.

-## Alcohol-free alternative to a Casino
+## Alcohol-free alternative to the Casino

 One possible alcohol-free alternative to the drink Casino is an alcohol-free sangria.
 Sangria is a refreshing and fruity drink that can be made with a variety of fresh fruits, juices, and spices.
 To make an alcohol-free version, simply omit the wine and replace it with a non-alcoholic substitute, such as grape juice or sparkling water.